Leniianggraini/leniianggraini/README.md

 # Hi there <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="30px"> It's me Leni!

 <p align="justify">
   I am a bachelor graduate Electrical Engineering Student from Universitas Pertamina.
 I'm passionate about doing research and experiments, as well as providing insights through data to solve problems, data analysis, and project management.
-And now, I am actively exploring and participating in hands-on real projects to improve my data skills in preparation for a career in Data & Analytics
+And now, I am actively exploring and participating in hands-on real projects to improve my data skills in preparation for a career in Data & Analytics.
 </p>

  ## ⭐ Popular Repositories